brian-arnold/BacteriaEpistasisSimulator/Script_to_convert_files_Neutral_2_Epistasis_simulator/README2_PerlScriptConverter.txt

 randomly selected every 100bp.
 However, if you specify 50bp for this argument, then it will only look for SNPs within the first 50bp of the 100bp window.
 This guarantees that each SNP is at least 50bp apart!

+Once the script finishes successfully running, it outputs three files named "Positions", "HaplotypeMatrix", and "AlleleFreqs".
+The first two files are used for the simulator of multilocus selection, where as the third file is only for your own edification and contains the allele frequencies of the variable loci the script selected.

 NOTE: If you've done neutral simulations with very little diversity, this program may